Regression Tracker

 Regressing Commit – The first bad commit identified by bisection.

-Status – One of four states:
+Status – One of five states:

 Detected – Regression observed; queued for investigation.